 -

-Most GCS Courses are held in Furbo at the Connemara Coast Hotel.
-Furbo has a labyrinth overlooking Galway bay.
+GCS Courses are held in Furbo which has a labyrinth overlooking Galway bay.
 Many walk the Labyrinth in silence, almost in a trance, their mind focused and meditative in mood.
 The Labyrinth parallels the counselling process as a path or journey taken to reach a new point in one's life.
-But like those that enter psychotherapy/counselling they realise that it is not the end but the journey itself that bears fruit
+But like those that enter counselling they realise it is not the end but the journey itself that bears fruit

 Photos of Furbo